Support when the person we care for dies

 How do we deal with our feelings when the person we care for dies?

-There is no right and wrong, but here are some tips on managing the rollercoaster of emotions, following the death of the person we care for.
+There is no right and wrong, but here are some tips on managing the rollercoaster of emotions following a death.

 1. Notice our feelings